rossta/webpackersurvival.guide/content/orientation/wtf.md

 The fundamental difference between Sprockets and webpack that you must understand:

-webpack provides a module runtime.
+Webpack provides a module runtime.
 Sprockets does not.

 Webpack treats every file as a separate module.
 This means every file has its own scope.
 All your webpack code is isolated from the global scope.
 Code from other files must be explicitly imported.
 Code to be shared with other files must be explicitly exported.

 ### Flexibility

-Webpack is itself designed to be extremely flexible and extensible so that it can serve a variety of needs and use cases.
+Webpack is itself designed to be extremely flexible and extensible.
+This allows it to be adapted to a wide variety of needs and use cases.
 There are countless webpack plugins for transformations of various source code syntaxes (TypeScript, ES6, React JSX, Vue single file components, etc) and for controlling the structure of the output.

 This flexibility comes with a price: webpack can be quite difficult to understand.
 The documentation is quite dense.
 Webpack itself has a large number of configuration options with perplexing names not to mention distinct configuration for many of its third-party plugins.